Feniel/netattacks_v1/README.md

 # netattacks_v1
-extended Roberto Magán's framework (https://github.com/robertomagan/neta_v1) with some of the most common attacks against routing.
+extended Roberto Magán's framework (https://github.com/robertomagan/neta_v1) with some of the most common attacks against routing.<br>
 In addition, defensive measures for the respective attack scenarios are also included.

 For the implementation omnetpp-4.3 and inet2.1.0 is used.

+Blackhole<br>
+An attack close to the same as the sinkhole but with a direct attack and not a rising attack<br>
+Countermeasures:

-Description
+NETA Description
 ===================
 NETwork Attacks (NETA) is a framework devised to simulate attacks in heterogeneous networks using OMNeT++.
 NETA is aimed to be an useful